 NEUROSCIENCE OF DIVERSITY

-The Neurodivergence Research and Education Society seeks to include information and research from many disciplines, thereby accelerating the understanding and acceptance of neurodivergence worldwide.
+NDIVS Research and Education seeks to include information and research from many disciplines, thereby accelerating the understanding and acceptance of neurodivergence worldwide.

-The Neurodivergence Research and Education Society seeks to include information and research from many disciplines, thereby accelerating the understanding and acceptance of neurodivergence worldwide.
+NDIVS Research and Education seeks to include information and research from many disciplines, thereby accelerating the understanding and acceptance of neurodivergence worldwide.

 Coming soon on this topic: A survey of 2022-2024 research.